 - how to make homemade summer sausage

-- how to make summer sausage in the oven
+- how to make summer sausage at home

 I think I get requests for homemade chicken sausage recipes more than any other kind of sausage.
 Here is an easy homemade chicken sausage recipe I know the whole family will enjoy.